hossein-haeri/replace-in-files-bash/README.md

-# Replace in Files (Bash Script)
+# Replace In Files (A Bash Script)

-This bash script allows users to perform a find-and-replace operation across multiple files within a specified directory.
+This bash script, `replace_in_files.sh`, allows users to perform a find-and-replace operation across multiple files within a specified directory.
 With an option to execute replacements recursively in all subdirectories, the script efficiently finds and replaces target text strings in bulk.

 ## Features